Jacques Offenbach: Orchestration

-Hughes describes Offenbach's orchestration as "always skilful, often delicate, and occasionally subtle."
+Hughes describes Offenbach's orchestration as "always skilful, often delicate, and occasionally subtle".
 He instances Pluton's song in Orphée aux enfers, introduced by a three-bar phrase for solo clarinet and solo bassoon in octaves immediately repeated on solo flute and solo bassoon an octave higher.
 In Keck's view, "Offenbach's orchestral scoring is full of details, elaborate counter-voices, minute interactions coloured by interjections of the woodwinds or brass, all of which establish a dialogue with the voices.
 His refinement of design equals that of Mozart or Rossini."

 Compositional method

-Offenbach often composed amidst noise and distractions.
 According to Keck, Offenbach would first make a note of melodies a libretto suggested to him in a notebook or straight onto the librettist's manuscript.
 Next using full score manuscript paper he wrote down vocal parts in the centre, then a piano accompaniment at the bottom possibly with notes on orchestration.
-When Offenbach felt sure the work would be performed, he began full orchestration, often employing a codified system.
+When Offenbach felt sure the work would be performed, he began full orchestration, often employing a sort of shorthand.